davidweatherstone/Data-Analyst-Portfolio/Projects/Power BI - Procurement dashboard/README.md

 1. An operational view - for a procurement team to monitor monthly spend by category and other metrics relating supplier management.
     * The central features of this dashboard is a **table** showing vendor details and a **bar graph** showing spend by month.
     * **Slicers** allow the procurement team to filter by year, department, line of business.
-    * Other metrics surround the dashboard, metrics specific to supplier management that also act as clickable buttons such as:
+    * Other metrics surround the dashboard, metrics specific to supplier management that also act as clickable buttons (made possible with **bookmarks**):
         * Live vendor count
         * Awaiting ethical trading statement sign off count
         * Awaiting credit check count
         * Accounts going dormant
-2. An executive view -  for the exec team to view showing an overview of spend they own against their budget.
+2. An executive view -  for the exec team to view showing an overview of spend they own against the budget.
     * Here the focus is on spend against budget, so the main features are:
         *  **Gauge charts** showing spend against budget
         *  A **bar chart** showing spend by month